kenzhang82/freedom-e-sdk/doc/sphinx/contents.rst

 - mem-latency

-  - A memory test that measure the latency at different cache layers and memory blocks
+  - A memory test that measure the latency at different cache layers and memory blocks.

+- example-hardware-performance-monitor

+  -Demonstrates usage of the Risc-V hardware performance counter APIs.